unicode-org/message-format-wg/spec-formatting.md

 its resolution or formatting fails for some other reason, represent it with an U+002A ASTERISK `*` followed by its name.

-### Element & ElementEnd
+### Element

-If an element formatter is not available, throws an error when called, or its resolution or formatting fails for some other reason, represent the individual Element and ElementEnd as empty strings.
+If an element formatter is not available, throws an error when called, or its resolution or formatting fails for some other reason, represent the individual Element as empty strings.

 Implementations MAY choose to use this representation for all elements, effectively considering all such elements to be discarded during formatting.